Vyral/base-template/_posts/2021-07-05-listing-preparation-tips-from-a-certified-home-inspector.md

 If you’d like to get in touch with Barry, you can do so by calling (587) 582-5855 or by visiting **[www.northwestcalgary.abuyerschoice.com](http://www.northwestcalgary.abuyerschoice.com/)**.

-As always, if you have any other questions or would like more information from me, feel free to give me a call or send me an email.
+As always, if you have any other questions or would like more information from me, feel free to give me a call or send an email.
 I look forward to hearing from you soon.